mimamercury/mimamercury.com/src/data/newsletters/main_nov_16_2023.md

 **[Donate.](https://donate.stripe.com/4gw14n3GA8wheJOeUV)**

-Or, if you feel like it's too soon for that, reply to this email with a description of things you'd like to see covered in Olympia, in Thurston County, and in the broader South Sound area.
+Or, if you feel like it's too soon for that, [send an email](/about/contact/) with a description of things you'd like to see covered in Olympia, in Thurston County, and in the broader South Sound area.

-Thank you,
-Seth Vincent